abu-compbio/netcentric/README.md

 1. The PPI network edge and index files.

-The file is located at data/intact_nodupl_index_file.txt
+The file is located at data/intact_nodupl_index_file.txt where the first column contains gene identifiers and the second column corresponds to gene symbols.

 ```bash
 0	""CHEBI